CodeMaster7000/CodeMaster7000/README.md

 ### Where can you follow me?

 - Follow me on Github at https://github.com/CodeMaster7000
-- Follow me on LinkedIn at https://www.linkedin.com/in/advait-abhyankar-16845435b/
+- Connect & follow me on LinkedIn at https://www.linkedin.com/in/advait-abhyankar-16845435b/
 - Subscribe to my YouTube channel at https://www.youtube.com/channel/UCePMOz0r5c2wqxroH_gs0gQ
 - Check out my Github open-source webpage at https://codemaster7000.github.io
 - Send me a game request and message me on Chess.com at https://chess.com/member/Code-Master1234